A Main Street Christmas

 If you’d like to become a part of A Main Street Christmas, or are interested in the other work we do with in Schomberg, reach out to us by leaving a message on the Schomberg Village Association Facebook page, or by sending an email to firstname.lastname@example.org.

 As the Schomberg Village Association we can't do this alone.
 We work together with many partners, including:

-Our Local Farmers, who provide the magnificently decorated farm equipment, and without whom this years event could not take place.
+Our Local Farmers, who provide the magnificently decorated farm equipment.

 King Township itself, whose staff people, particularly in the Community Services Department (formerly known as the Parks, Recreation and Culture department), Transportation and Economic Development departments worked closely with us to ensure that this year's event ran smoothly.